 You can also add some individual channels, like the wellness-oriented Grokker, for a few extra bucks, as well as premium channels like Showtime and Cinemax.
 Note that Sling TV doesn’t currently support HBO subscriptions thanks to a feud between its parent company, Dish Network, and AT&T, nor does it give you any way to watch ABC or CBS.

-Both Hulu Plus Live TV and Sling TV work on all of the standard streaming devices, so if you have a Roku, Amazon Fire TV or Fire tablet, Apple TV, Chromecast stick, or home PC, you should be set.
-If your hardware is old, however, it may not be supported, so it’s worth checking both Hulu and Sling’s device compatibility lists before you give either any of your money.
+and Sling TV work on all of the standard streaming devices, so if you have a Roku, Amazon Fire TV or Fire tablet, Apple TV, Chromecast stick, a gaming console, or a home PC, chances are you should be set.
+If your hardware is older, however, it may not be supported, so it’s worth checking both Hulu and Sling’s device compatibility lists before you give either any of your money.

-If you prefer to use a smart TV to stream media, Sling has a slight edge.
-The standard Hulu app works more or less everywhere, but the Live TV option is only available on certain Samsung TVs.
-By contrast, Sling supports both Samsung and LG sets.
+If you prefer to use a smart TV to stream media, Hulu has a slight edge.
+The standard Hulu app works more or less everywhere, but the Live TV option is only available on certain Samsung, LG, and Vizio SmartCast TVs.
+By contrast, Sling stops at Samsung and LG sets.

-As far as gaming consoles go, both services will run just fine on the Xbox One, while Hulu Plus Live TV also works on the Nintendo Switch.
-Regular Hulu will play on Sony devices, but neither Hulu Plus Live TV nor Sling TV are available on Sony televisions, Blu-ray players, or PlayStation consoles, which is probably an attempt to force customers to subscribe to Sony’s PlayStation Vue service.
-Again, there are tons of streaming options out there, so take a glance at the compatibility lists online before settling on a service.
+As far as gaming consoles go, both services will run just fine on the Xbox One, while Hulu + Live TV also works on the Nintendo Switch.
+Regular Hulu will play on Sony devices, but neither Hulu + Live TV nor Sling TV is available on Sony televisions, Blu-ray players, or PlayStation consoles, which was once thought to be due to the Sony-backed PlayStation Vue service, which is now defunct.
+Again, there are tons of streaming options out there and you can’t always assume every app is available for your device, so take a glance at the compatibility lists online before settling on a service.
 It’s better to be safe than sorry.

-Modern cable companies offer all kinds of extra features and both Hulu Plus Live TV and Sling TV do, too.
+Modern cable companies offer all kinds of extra features and both Hulu + Live TV and Sling TV do, too.

-As part of your Hulu Plus Live TV subscription, you’ll get access to a 50 hour cloud-based DVR service, which will let you record your shows and watch them later (that’s in addition to Hulu’s standard on-demand programming, which is chock-full of recent series and movies).
-Unlike the DVR offered by PlayStation Vue, Hulu Plus Live TV recordings don’t expire.
-As long as you have storage space, you’ll be able to save whatever you want.
+As part of your Hulu + Live TV subscription, you’ll get access to a cloud-based DVR service, which will let you record up to 50 hours of your shows and watch them later (that’s in addition to Hulu’s standard on-demand programming, which is chock-full of recent series and movies).
+Unlike the DVR offered by PlayStation Vue, Hulu + Live TV recordings don’t expire.
+As long as you have storage space, you’ll be able to save whatever you want for however long you want.
 Hulu’s DVR won’t let you fast-forward through commercials by default, however.
-To enable that capability, you need to pay an extra $15 a month, which will also get you an additional 150 hours of recording space.
+To enable that capability, you need to pay an extra $10 a month, which will also get you an additional 150 hours of recording space.

-Sling TV doesn’t come with DVR capabilities standard, but $5 will get you 50 hours worth of storage space (or 100, if you’re using a Roku device).
+As of December 2019, Sling TV now includes 10 hours of Cloud DVR for free with every subscription, but $5 will get you 50 hours worth of storage space (or 100, if you’re using a Roku device).
 Not every program can be recorded, though, and some won’t allow you to fast-forward depending on the show.

 Number of screens

-If you’re looking for a service that will give you all you can get, it’s hard to argue against Hulu Plus Live TV.
-Not only is Hulu’s one-and-done subscription plan easier to figure out, but it gives you more channels, including all four major broadcast networks, upfront.
-You’ll also get access to Hulu’s regular on-demand service, which is essential to most cord cutters.
+If you’re looking for a service that will give you all you can get, it’s hard to argue against Hulu + Live TV.
+Not only is Hulu’s one-and-done subscription plan easier to figure out, but it gives you more channels. including all four major broadcast networks, upfront.
+You’ll also get access to Hulu’s regular on-demand service, which is essential to most cord-cutters.

 On the other hand, if you’re on a budget and only watch a couple of specific channels, Sling TV can save you a few bucks.
 Pair Sling with an HDTV antenna (which should help you get those missing broadcast networks) and Netflix, which you probably subscribe to anyway, and you’ll end up with a pretty formidable — and cost-effective — entertainment collection.

-Ultimately, both Hulu Plus Live TV and Sling TV are solid live TV services.
+Ultimately, both Hulu + Live TV and Sling TV are solid live TV services.
 If you’re looking to cut the cord for good, you really can’t go wrong with either.